 Every year when the native azaleas bloom, I wonder why I don't have more.

-Two or three years ago I tried to add more but they were too small and succumbed to heat and drought despite my efforts to save them.
+Two or three years ago I tried to add more azaleas but they were too small and succumbed to heat and drought despite my efforts to save them.
 The big azaleas I have now were put in before the house move, when this bed was one of the closest to the house and well.
 After purchase I need to let them grow on the porch for a year or two and graduate up to 3 gallon size before setting them out in the fall.
 Who wouldn't want more?
-They are so lovely -- graceful even -- and sweetly fragrant.
+The native azaleas are so lovely -- graceful even -- and sweetly fragrant.

 Far less refined, not native but even more fragrant, I am always thrilled when the wisteria blooms.
 About every other year frost catches it out.
 Was I dumb to have planted the sucker from DH's grandparents' farm 15 years ago?
 Possibly.
 Probably.
 Yes.
-It is a thug extraodinaire, now sending suckers underground several feet out from the base.
-But I do love the purple flowers and their extraorinary sweet scent.
+It is a thug extraordinaire, now sending suckers underground several feet out from the base.
+But I do love the purple flowers and their sweet scent.